How to Avoid Societal Collapse

 Use older tools.
 Think of new technologies like bombs that go off on a delay—remember trans fats, tobacco and Thalidomide?
 Humans are geared to love novelty, but our obsession with novelty makes us too willing to adapt new technologies that are untested by time.
 To quote Robert Zajonc, “If it is familiar, it has not eaten you yet.”

 Don’t be surprised by iatrogenics.
-I take a drug called Cimzia every month to manage my severe case of Crohn’s disease.
-The drug’s new, but the drug class has been around for about fifteen years.
+I used to take a drug called Cimzia every month to manage my severe case of Crohn’s disease.
+Cimzia was new when I began to take it, but the drug class had been around for about fifteen years.
 This type of drug hosts some gnarly potential side effects, including fatal lymphoma.
-Who knows what longterm side effect might show up once it’s been used by people for thirty years.
+The Cimzia didn’t work for me, so I switched to Remicade, a 23-year old drug.
+But who knows what longterm side effects might show up once either Remicade or Cimzia have been used by people for thirty years?
 If you need to take a new drug or use a new technology, don’t let yourself be blindsided by its hidden risks.

 Remove something instead of adding something.
 When dealing with complex systems, removing something harmful—be it carbohydrates or cigarettes—is always safer and more measurable.